 You will need:

 Leaf rubbings are a great way to preserve the shape of a leaf and maintain even small details like the vein pattern without actually keeping the leaf.
-This can be done with regular white office paper, a crayon, and a leaf.
+(The vein pattern is also another clue about what tree the leaf belongs to.)
+Leaf rubbings can be done with regular white copy paper, a crayon, and a leaf.

 Depending on how young the student is, you may want to tape the leaf down to a surface before making the rubbing.
 Small hands can have difficulty keeping it all still while rubbing, which results in blurred images.
 Be sure that the bumpy, veiny underside of the leaf is facing upward to get the best rubbing.

 Place the paper over the leaf.
+One idea is to choose a crayon to match the leaf color so you can document that aspect without keeping the leaf.
 Carefully rub the crayon over the paper above the leaf.
 You will begin to see the details of the leaf emerging.
 Old crayons that have the paper peeled off are the best for this project, so dig into the bottom of the crayon box for those!

 Once you’ve made the rubbing, you can use a 3-hole punch to pop the paper in a binder.
-You can also simply make the rubbings right in a notebook.
-If you want another level of accuracy and careful observation, have kids try to match the color of the leaves with the color they use to make the rubbing.
+You can also simply make the rubbings right in a notebook or journal.

 Pressing a Leaf